 Before joining Kresge in 2013, Chera worked in program development at MDRC, a national nonpartisan education and social policy research organization that works to improve programs and policies affecting the poor.
 At MDRC, she co-authored a brief on college match for low-income students.
 Chera previously held leadership positions at New York Needs You and the Phillips Academy Institute for Recruitment of Teachers; both are programs that expand educational and career opportunities for low-income and students of color.
 Chera has taught at LaGuardia Community College and New York University.

-Chera earned a bachelor’s degree in English and African American Studies at the University of Virginia, as well as a master’s degree and a Ph.D. in higher education from the University of Michigan and New York University, respectively.
+Chera earned a bachelor’s degree in English and African American Studies at the University of Virginia, a master’s degree from the University of Michigan and a Ph.D. in higher education from New York University.
 In 2011, she received the K. Patricia Cross Award for Future Leaders in Higher Education from the Association of American Colleges and Universities.
 Chera serves on the advisory boards for the University of Virginia Equity Institute, the Andover Institute for Recruitment of Teachers and the Public Administration program at Tulane University.

 Photo: Douglas Schaible